awesomerank/rank/test/files/output/h4cc/awesome-elixir.md

 *Libraries and tools for working with actors and such.*

 * [dflow ★8](dalmatinerdb/dflow) - Pipelined flow processing engine.

+## Algorithms and Data structures
+*Libraries and implementations of algorithms and data structures.*

+* [memoize ★25](os6sense/DefMemo) - A memoization macro (defmemo) for elixir using a genserver backing store.

 # Resources
 Various resources, such as books, websites and articles, for improving your Elixir development skills and knowledge.